Skip to main content

 Mounjaro can make birth control pills less effective, especially when first starting Mounjaro or after dose increases.
 This can lead to unintended pregnancies or a return of symptoms you’re taking birth control to help manage.

-This Mounjaro drug interaction happens because of how the medication works.
+This Mounjaro interaction happens because of how the medication works.
 Mounjaro slows down the movement of food from your stomach to the small intestine.
-Food that’s delayed in the stomach prevents spikes in your blood glucose and makes you feel full faster and for longer.
+Food that’s delayed in the stomach prevents spikes in your blood sugar and makes you feel full faster and for longer.

-A downside to slower digestion is that it can affect how oral birth control is absorbed from your digestive tract.
-This could mean less medication is absorbed than what’s supposed to be, potentially causing birth control to be less effective.
+A downside to slower digestion is that it can affect how your body absorbs oral birth control from your digestive tract.
+This could mean your body absorbs less medication than it’s supposed to, potentially causing birth control to be less effective.
 This interaction is most significant when first starting Mounjaro and shortly after any dose increases.

 Mounjaro can also cause a number of digestive-related side effects, such as vomiting and diarrhea.
-Vomiting shortly after a dose of birth control can prevent proper absorption.
+Vomiting shortly after taking a birth control pill can prevent proper absorption.
 Diarrhea — particularly diarrhea that continues for 2 days or longer — can also prevent full absorption.

 Non-oral methods of birth control, such as the patch or ring, may be better options, as they’re not affected by Mounjaro.
 You can also use a barrier method, such as condoms.
-These alternative birth control options should be used for the first 4 weeks after starting Mounjaro and for 4 weeks anytime your dose increases.
+You should use these alternative birth control options for the first 4 weeks after starting Mounjaro and for 4 weeks anytime your dose increases.

 5. Other oral medications